 Short Story Builder: Online

 Are you ready to take your short stories to the next level, but aren’t sure how to go about it?
-If you’ve taken an introductory fiction class and are ready to go deeper, this workshop is designed for writers who are ready to strengthen their knowledge of craft and develop their stories in a unique online workshop process.
+You've come to the right place.
+This workshop is designed for writers who have taken an introductory workshop and are ready to go deeper.
+Over eight weeks, you will strengthen your knowledge of craft and develop your stories in a unique online workshop process.

 You will leave the class with at least one fully developed draft, and the feedback and craft skills to continue revising.